 At Goat Lees Primary School these values are reinforced regularly and in the following ways:

 Democracy is a principle that we uphold in our school.
 Pupils have the opportunity to have their voices heard through class debates and discussions, our School Council and pupil questionnaires.
 Each class has a regular opportunity to share ideas and to contribute, with the class representative taking forward their views.
-Most recently, we have asked the children for their opinions on House/Team themes and the children in upper Key Stage 2 voted for the final four.
-Children will often be asked for their views through assemblies and also through involvement in the local community such as the recent consultation on the local play park.
+Most recently, the children have set up their own healthy tuck shop for Key Stage 2, and introduced flavoured water for Key Stage 1 lunchtimes.
+Children will often be asked for their views through assemblies and also through involvement in the local community.

 The Rule of Law:

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour and through school assemblies.
-Every year each class sets their rules and codes of conduct in the first week of term as part of their PHSE lesson.
+Every year each class sets their rules and codes of conduct as part of their PSHCE lessons.
 As they are included in setting them, children understand why the rules matter and also recognise the significance of not adhering to these agreed rules.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Goat Lees Primary School has been visited by The Deputy Lieutenant, George Jessel who made a presentation to the children about his role and the importance of British values.